-Territorial Sea
+Territorial Waters

-The territorial sea is a strip of the Mediterranean Sea adjacent to Israel's coast, which stretch for 12 nautical miles westward from the baselines.
-In this territory, Israel has complete sovereignty, including over the airspace above it, the water column, the seabed and the subsoil.
+The territorial waters are a strip of the Mediterranean Sea adjacent to Israel's coast, which stretch for 12 nautical miles westward from the baselines.
+In this territory, Israel has complete sovereignty, including over the airspace above it, the water column, the seabed and under the seabed.
 In this zone, foreign countries have the right of innocent passage of sea vessels, which do not disturb the peace or security of the coastal nation.

-Over the years, Israel has expanded its territorial sea and they currently extend to 12 nautical miles from the low water mark (covering an area of about 4000 square kilometers).
-Section 3 of the Interpretation Law, 5771-1981 defines "coastal waters" as an open sea strip along a country's' coast, with a width 12 nautical miles from the low water point on the coast.
-In Israel there are no additional laws that regulate the territorial sea.
+Over the years, Israel has expanded its territorial waters and they currently extend to 12 nautical miles from the low water mark (covering an area of about 4000 square kilometers).8 Paragraph 3 of the Law of Interpretation, 5771-1981 defines "coastal waters" as an open strip of ocean along a country's' coast, with a width 12 nautical miles from the low water point on the coast."
+In Israel there are no additional laws that regulate the territorial waters.9

-A relevant issue in this context is the delimitation of the territorial sea between neighboring countries.
-Article 15 of the Convention specifies that neighboring countries are not permitted to expand their territorial sea to beyond the "median line" except in the case of an agreement between the nations, historical title or special circumstances.
-Article 16 of the Convention states that the state must give due publicity to the charts of a scale or the list of geographical coordinates of its territorial sea and deposit a copy with the Secretary General of the UN.
+A relevant issue in this context is the demarcation of the territorial waters between neighboring countries.
+Paragraph 15 of the Convention specifies that neighboring countries are not permitted to expand their territorial water to beyond the "median line" except in the case of an agreement between the nations, historical ownership or special circumstances.
+Paragraph 16 of the Convention states that the state must publicize the list of coordinates or the map of its territorial waters